2sammy/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5-strstr.c - function that locates a substring.

-7-print_chessboard.c - function that prints a chessboard.
+7-print_chessboard.c - function that prints a chessboard

-8-print_diagsums.c - function that prints the sum of the two diagonals of a square matrix of integers.
-Allowed to use the standard library.

-9-set_string.c - function that sets the value of a pointer to a char.

 Advanced 101-crackme_password - file that contains the password for the crackme2 executable.